nmrshll/dev-machine/README.md

 ## Usage

-Simply run `./main.sh`.
+### Quick start

+`git clone https://github.com/nmrshll/dev-machine.git && cd dev-machine && ./main.sh`

 **WARNING: This *will* install and modify packages on your machine.
 Read through the files in [`roles/dev-machine/tasks`](https://github.com/nmrshll/dev-machine/tree/master/roles/dev-machine/tasks) so you know what will happen.**

-### One Liner

-`git clone https://github.com/nmrshll/dev-machine.git && cd dev-machine && ./main.sh`
+### Software installed by this script

+- google chrome, firefox
+- visual studio code & plugins, settings
+- git & settings
+- shell functions & aliases
+- programming languages:
+    - go
+    - nodejs & npm, yarn
+    - python
+    - ruby
+- gitkraken
+- docker, docker-compose, kubernetes, kubectl, minikube
+- virtualbox & vagrant

+# Related

+For more information on how this work and how to create your own from scratch, see Steve Edson's [blog post](https://steveedson.co.uk/ansible/dev-machine).